 This will return the value from the range C4:G5.

-2. Insert INDEX MATCH Function to Lookup Left
+Method 2 – Insert the INDEX MATCH Function to Lookup Left

-To extract the value of the lookup data from its left column, we can use the combination of INDEX MATCH functions.
-Let’s say we have a dataset (B4:E9) of student names with their English, Maths, Physics marks.
+Let’s say we have a dataset (B4:E9) of student names with their English, Math, and Physics marks.
 We are going to look up Rob’s math marks and return the value in cell G5.

 =INDEX($B$5:$E$9,MATCH("Rob",E5:E9,0),2)